samsherrawal/AzurePostGreSQLHOL/modules/module02/how-to-migrate-using-dump-and-restore.md

 ## Restore the DVD Rental database using the psql

+Download the dvdrental database backup from [here](../module02/dbdump/dvdrental.sql) and save it to your local machine.

 First launch the psql tool.

 Execute the following CREATE DATABASE statement to create a new database called dvdrental.